Kidding, Dam Raising and Milking

 Hay and Feed - I make sure the dam has an appetite and is eating.
 They get a serving of alfalfa and about 1 cup of grain with some sunflower seeds (BOSS) which they usually eat quite enthusiastically.
 I put out fresh hay afterwards and replenish their water.

-Parasites - Check and recheck and recheck over the next few weeks for signs of parasites.
+Parasites - Check and recheck over the next few weeks for signs of parasites.
 I do fecals, FAMACHA, and body condition evaluations.
 The stress of kidding and lactation often results in a parasite bloom.
-Our practices have reduced, but not eliminated this issue.
+Our practices have reduced this issue to the point I only had one doe struggle in 2024.
 We are encouraged that our herd management is building our does resistance and resilience to parasite, but remain on alert at times of stress like kidding.
 See links below for some helpful resources.

 Babka Farms YouTube Playlist - Kidding